theramiyer/blog/content/post/2022/remote-work.md

 ### Monitor

 I like BenQ.
 All my monitors, so far, have been theirs.
 LG is also a great monitor maker, though.
 My current one is [this 27″ 4K monitor](https://amzn.to/3eDxynB).
 A true workhorse.
-Great colour reproduction, plenty of settings related to ergonomics, automatic brightness adjustment, KVM switch, multiple interfaces, daisychaining capability, height, tilt and rotation adjustments, along with panning ... worth what I paid.
+Great colour reproduction, plenty of settings related to ergonomics, automatic brightness adjustment, KVM switch, multiple interfaces, daisychaining capability, height, tilt and rotation adjustments, along with panning and a lot more.
+Worth what I paid.

 My previous monitor was a [21″ FHD monitor](https://amzn.to/3qzmVoo), also with automatic brightness adjustment, tilt adjustment and other picture-related ergonomic features.